ACIDBURN2501/easyeffects-profiles/README.md

   Tailored to bring a more spacious sound signature to this warm, mid-focused earbud.
 Harman-style EQ applied to elevate treble clarity and sub-bass extension.

 - **FAAEAL Rosemary**
-  Warm IEMs adjusted for clarity — profile enhances vocal presence and tightens bass, with subtle treble gain for sparkle without harshness.
+  Warm IEMs adjusted for clarity.
+The profile enhances vocal presence and tightens bass, with subtle treble gain for sparkle without harshness.

 - **Sennheiser HD 599**
-  Open-back headphones with laid-back mids and rolled-off treble — this profile adds sub-bass and upper treble correction for a more neutral Harman-like curve.
+  Open-back headphones with laid-back mids and rolled-off treble.
+This profile adds sub-bass and upper treble correction for a more neutral Harman-like curve.

 - **Koss Porta Pro**
-  Classic warm bass-heavy signature — EQ compensates with a reduction in mid-bass and a gentle lift in mids/treble to align with Harman tonality.
+  Classic warm bass-heavy signature.
+EQ compensates with a reduction in mid-bass and a gentle lift in mids/treble to align with Harman tonality.

 - **Koss Porta Pro (Yaxi)**
   Same as above but tuned for Yaxi pads, which alter the frequency response; adjustments focus on treble smoothness and slightly deeper sub-bass.

 - **Tanchjim Zero**
-  Already quite close to Harman out of the box — minor EQ adjustments smooth the upper mids and correct for slight 8–10 kHz brightness depending on tips.
+  Already quite close to Harman out of the box.
+Some minor EQ adjustments smooth the upper mids and correct for slight 8–10 kHz brightness depending on tips.

 - **Virtuoso RGB**
-  Gaming headset EQ’d for a more reference-style tonality — midrange cleaned up for dialogue clarity, bass tamed slightly, and treble balanced to reduce fatigue during long sessions.
+  Gaming headset EQ’d for a more reference-style tonality.
+Midrange cleaned up for dialogue clarity, bass tamed slightly, and treble balanced to reduce fatigue during long sessions.

 ## Usage